eciavatta/sdhash/README.md

-# sdhash
+# [WIP] sdhash

-sdhash is a tool that process binary data and produces similarity digests.
+sdhash is a tool that processes binary data and produces similarity digests using bloom filters.
 Two binary files with common parts produces two similar digests. sdhash is able to compare the similarity digests to produce a score.
-A score close to 0 means that two file are very different, a score equals to 100 means that two file are equals.
+A score close to 0 means that two file are very different, a score equals to 100 means that two file are equal.

 ## Features
 - calculate similarity digest of many files in a short time